 CNA focuses on mitigating risks business owners face to reduce claims and keep your business running.
 CNA’s School of Risk Control Excellence (SORCE) and other online resources offer business owners a complete library of tools to mitigate the risks they might face in their industry.
 This makes CNA best for high-risk industries in our review of the best commercial business insurance.

 The company has an AM Best rating of A, a Standard & Poor’s rating of A+, and is rated A2 by Moody’s, all indicating its financial stability.
-CNA is accredited with the Better Business Bureau since 2017 and has an A+ rating with only 12 customer complaints.
+CNA has an A+ rating with the Better Business Bureau and only 12 customer complaints.

 CNA provides vast resources to help business owners in every industry, with an emphasis on construction, manufacturing, and other high-risk industries, and has excellent financial stability and BBB ratings, making the company our pick for insuring high-risk businesses.